ForEvolve/forevolve.github.io/_posts/en/2020-02-04-speed-up-your-builds-and-watch-for-changes-to-up-to-375-percent-using-this-workaround-on-wsl2-ubuntu.md

     - { name: Git, level: Intermediate }
 updates:
     - { date: 2020-02-04, description: 'Fix some typos and update the title to be clearer' }
+    - { date: 2020-02-07, description: 'Link to the second version of the article' }
 ---

 In this article, we explore a workaround to watch for changes using a Jekyll project, Windows 10, WSL2, Ubuntu 18.04, and Visual Studio Code.